ishafizan/blockchain/learning/hello_world/README.md

 ### Solidity IDE: remix
 https://remix.ethereum.org/
-- copy Greeter.sol from contracts/
+- copy Greeter.sol from contracts/ to remix
+- monkey around with the interface
 - deploy to rinkeby network

 ### Interface with web3.py